mattermost/docs/source/deploy/consider-mobile-vpn-options.rst

 Review the following commonly-asked questions about connecting through a corporate proxy server:

-- :ref:`How do I receive mobile push notifications if my IT policy requires the use of a corporate proxy server? <deploy/mobile-faq:how do i receive mobile push notification if my it policy requires the use of a corporate proxy server>`
+- :ref:`How do I receive mobile push notifications if my IT policy requires the use of a corporate proxy server? <deploy/mobile-faq:how do i receive mobile push notifications if my it policy requires the use of a corporate proxy server?>`
-- :ref:`Deploy Mattermost with connection restricted post-proxy relay in DMZ or a trusted cloud environment <deploy/mobile-faq:deploy mattermost with connection restricted post proxy relay in dmz or a trusted cloud environment>`
+- :ref:`Deploy Mattermost with connection restricted post-proxy relay in DMZ or a trusted cloud environment <deploy/mobile-faq:deploy mattermost with connection restricted post-proxy relay in dmz or a trusted cloud environment>`
 - :ref:`Whitelist Mattermost push notification proxy to bypass your corporate proxy server <deploy/mobile-faq:whitelist mattermost push notification proxy to bypass your corporate proxy server>`
 - :ref:`Run App Store versions of the Mattermost Mobile apps <deploy/mobile-faq:run app store versions of the mattermost mobile apps>`